 - Cost relevance.
-The costs associated with maintaining a demanding RTO may be greater than those of a granular RPO.
-That’s because RTO involves your entire business infrastructure, not just data.
+The costs associated with maintaining the desired RTO may be greater than those of a granular RPO.
+That’s because RTO involves your entire business infrastructure, rather than just data.

 - Ease of calculation.
 In some ways, RPO is easier to implement because data usage is relatively consistent and there are fewer variables.
-Because restore times involve your entire operation, not just data, it is more complicated.
-Restore times can change based on factors such as the time of day or the day of the week at which a disaster occurs.
-The RTO must be aligned with what is possible by the IT organization.
-If the minimum restore time possible is 2 hours, then an RTO of 1 hour will never be met.
-It administrators must have a good understanding of the speeds with which different types of restores can take place.
+Since recovery time affects your entire operation, not just data, it is more complicated.
+Recovery time can depend on factors such as the time of day or day of the week when the disruptive event occurs.
+Administrators must have a good understanding of the speeds with which different types of restores can take place for the different types of systems.
 Only then can an RTO be properly negotiated and met based on the needs of the business owners.

 RTO, RPO and Disaster Recovery Planning

-At the same time, to save money you should avoid excessive investment in RTO and RPO assurance.
-For example, if your business RTO is 4 hours and your IT infrastructure is capable of a 2 hour restore time, it would be an unnecessary expenditure to make a big investment in hardware/software to lower the minimum restore time to 1 hour since there is no current business need.
+At the same time, to meet your IT budget you should avoid excessive investment in RTO and RPO assurance.
+For example, if your business RTO is 4 hours and your IT infrastructure is capable of a 2 hour restore time, you should either cut the RTO measurement or consider the infrastructural changes that will ease the budget pressure.

-Backup parameters matter; looking for a reliable solution that provides you with multiple versions and a retention plan going back at least 90 days is the best option.
-Along with the parameters, consider increasing the number of snapshots of mission-critical data.
+Backup parameters matter; finding a reliable backup solution with multiple versions of your data and a retention plan going back at least 90 days is the best option.
+Along with retention policies, it’s a good idea to increase the number of snapshots of mission-critical data.